sagarkulkarni19/ShoppingCartAPI/README.md

 |/v1/cart/delete?id=value|Delete products from the cart based on the id provided|
 |/v1/cart/confirm|Complete the purchase of the current cart(Decreses the inventory count of the products)|

+##Steps to interact with the API
+  - Install python 3.6
+  - Install python flask
+  - Clone the repository(or copy the files to a folder in your system)
+  - Run query_input.py file to create the database with a product table(with sample values added)
+  - Run api_final.py
+  - Use url http://127.0.0.1:5000/ and the above table to interact with the API.